 The black star in \autoref{fig:intensity} indicates estimates of the Milky Way $p$ and $n_\text{CR}$ in the Solar vicinity \citep{Sun2008}.
 Note that the Milky Way might possess an intrinsic magnetic field slightly different from the value we employ here from our simulated galaxy, and is included in the figure to provide observational context for the expected number density and power-law index of CRs in the ISM of galaxies.
 The Milky Way total magnetic field strength unperturbed by the draping around the heliosphere has been modeled to be around 2.9 $\mu$G using a combination of MHD simulations of the solar wind and local ISM and observations of NASA's Interstellar Boundary Explorer, and matched to Voyager data \citep{Zirnstein2016}.
 This magnetic field value, if used to compute the background and white dashed line expected by equipartition, would actually shift them slightly such that equipartition corresponds to even lower intensities.

 Both the theoretical background and our synthetic intensity measurements (\autoref{fig:intensity}) demonstrate how for a given intrinsic magnetic field, there are sizeable regions in ($n_\text{CR}$, $p$) parameter space that are effectively ruled out due to their drastic deviation from the observed radio intensities in comparable systems.
-E.g., are the 6.2 cm nonthermal intensities of IC~342 at $\sim 10^{-6}$ Jy/arcsec$^{-2}$ \citep{Beck2015}, M51 at $\sim 10^{-4}$ Jy/arcsec$^{-2}$ \citep{Fletcher2011}, and NGC 6946 at $\sim 10^{-3}$ Jy/arcsec$^{-2}$ \citep{Beck2007}.
-Even for our reasonably strong magnetic field at $\sim 4$ $\mu$G (see \autoref{fig:profiles_intrinsic} and \citet{Martin-Alvarez2020}), the intensities predicted by the imposed equipartition case (circular points) are at least an order of magnitude lower than those observed in similar galaxies.
-We do not display points corresponding to the 100~pc, 1~kpc and diffusion out to 250~pc equipartition cases, for the sake of readability, but we note their intensities are even lower than the 10~pc case.
-As the intrinsic magnetic field is reasonably large, these results suggest that CR equipartition produces CR densities that are not sufficient to generate the radio intensities observed.
+E.g., are the 6.2 cm nonthermal intensities of IC~342 at $\sim 10^{-4}$ Jy/arcsec$^{-2}$ \citep{Fletcher2011}, and NGC 6946 at $\sim 5 - 6\times$ higher within the galaxy; MB10 model) lead to unrealistic galaxy properties \citep{Martin-Alvarez2020} and a lower resemblance to observations \citep{tomography2024} for galaxies simulated with our {\sc ramses} code.
+Conversely, with our framework of constrained transport MHD simulations paired with flexible post-processing CR electron distributions, we recover realistic flat intensity profiles that resemble those observed in real galaxies (see \autoref{sec:resultsI}), and tend to be in the regime dominated by overestimation of the intrinsic magnetic fields of galaxies when inferring the field strength through the equipartition assumption.